 NCERT Solution for Class 12 Economics Chapter 5 – Market Equilibrium provides us with a brief presentation of the concepts.
 It furnishes a clear picture of what Market Equilibrium is.

-NCERT Solution Class 12 Microeconomics Chapter 5 Market Equilibrium:-Download PDF
+NCERT Solutions Class 12 Microeconomics Chapter 5 Market Equilibrium:-Download PDF

-Access NCERT Class 12 Microeconomics Chapter 5 Solutions
+Access Answers to NCERT Class 12 Microeconomics Chapter 5

 1. Explain market equilibrium.